casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting started/transfer.md

 --session-hash [CEP-78_CONTRACT_HASH] \
 // The name of the entry point you are invoking.
 --session-entry-point "transfer" \
-// The account hash of the account that you are sending CEP-78 tokens to.
+// The account hash of the account to which you are sending CEP-78 tokens.
 --session-arg "recipient:key='account-hash-[HASH]" \
 // The amount of CEP-78 tokens you are sending to the receiving account.
 --session-arg "amount:u256='10'" \